Women's Studies Association (NZ)/Pae Akoranga Wāhine

 We believe that a feminist perspective necessarily acknowledges oppression on the grounds of race, sexuality, class and disability, as well as gender.
 Māori are the tangata whenua of Aotearoa.
 We address racism and promote biculturalism in our work and activities as aims of our organisation.

 Who We Are

-The Auckland Organising Group of WSA(NZ) is responsible for the running of the Association.
-Current members include Hilary Lapsley, Alison Kagen, Annie Weir, Sylvia Baynes, Colleen Smith, Laura Ashton and Ruth Busch.
+The Auckland-based Organising Group is responsible for the running of the Association.
+Current members are Alison Kagen, Annie Weir, Sylvia Baynes, Colleen Smith and Ruth Busch.
 Until early 2014 the Association had been run for many years by a Wellington Organising Group.
-Past convenors of the Association include Ana Gilling, Mary Mowbray, Prue Hyman, Lesley Hall and Claire-Louise McCurdy.
+Past convenors of the Association include Hilary Lapsley, Ana Gilling, Mary Mowbray, Prue Hyman, Lesley Hall and Claire-Louise McCurdy.

 Our National Committee members are: